 Three main changes were made to the Facility

 - Support Line 0: A new support line, termed SL 0, has been established to help new fund managers fundraise for and establish new low-carbon private equity or venture capital funds.

 - Project development companies: In addition to private equity and venture capital funds, SCAF can also now partner with certain types of project development companies.

-Support Line 2: The amount of SL 2 support per project has been increased to have greater impact, although it is now refundable for projects that achieve full financial close.
-This “evergreen” approach allows successfully deployed SCAF resources to re-flow and to be used for other projects.
+- Support Line 2: The amount of SL 2 support per project has been increased to have greater impact, although it is now reimbursable for projects that achieve financial close.
+This “evergreen” approach allows deployed SCAF resources to re-flow and to be used for other projects.

 SCAF’s Frontier Market and Sector requirement limits partners to no more than two of the same technology application in the same country, helping to build their viability and prepare the markets for future scaling and acceleration.